DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * [UK Visas and Immigration](https://www.gov.uk/government/organisations/uk-visas-and-immigration)

-* the school where you are employed.
+* the school where you are employed

 If your eligibility checks are successful, you will get the first instalment of £5,000.